Skip to main content

 Mike Eruzione was captain of the 1980 U.S. Olympic hockey team. | Jym Wilson, USA TODAY via Imagn Content Services, LLC

-The United States men’s hockey team has won two gold medals at the Winter Olympics.
-Their first came at the 1960 Games in Squaw Valley, while the second was the famous “Miracle on Ice” team at the 1980 Games at Lake Placid.
+The United States men’s hockey team has now won three gold medals at the Winter Olympics.
+Their first came at the 1960 Games in Squaw Valley, the second was the famous “Miracle on Ice” team at the 1980 Games at Lake Placid, and the third came at the 2026 Games in Milan.

 The 1960 team went a perfect 7–0 in the tournament and was guided by coach Jack Riley and captain Jack Kirrane.
 The 1980 team, meanwhile, was led by coach Herb Brooks and captain Mike Eruzione—a group that stunned the hockey world by defeating the Soviet Union 4–3 in the semifinals before clinching the gold medal with a win over Finland two days later.